 object

-Configuration object lets you customize your website’s search parameters.
+Configuration object lets you customize your website’s search parameters, see further below.

 navigateFunction